Derek Winnert

 Lewis Pullman stars as author Ben Mears, who returns to his childhood hometown of Jerusalem’s Lot, Maine, after 25 years in search of inspiration a book about the abandoned Marsten House, but discovers the town is being preyed on by a vampire.

-It starts OK, then begins to slow and stall, so you’re waiting for the big scenes with the vampire and the big finish, and somehow they don’t happen, and the movie just slips away, as the opportunity slips through the director’s fingers.
+It starts well with two dithering idiots delivering the vampire’s coffin to the creepy abandoned Marsten House, and proceeds OK with Ben Mears’s arrival in town, and introduction to the town weirdoes.
+But then it begins to slow and stall.
+So you are just left waiting for the big scenes with the vampire, and of course the big action finish.
+But somehow they don’t happen, or they hardly happen, and the movie just slips away, as the opportunity slips through the director’s fingers.

 Unfortunately Lewis Pullman (son of Bill) doesn’t make much of an impression as author Ben Mears, underplaying commendably but dangerously so it feel like he’s sleepwalking instead of panicking (there be vampires around!) and judging what’s at stake.
 Very unusually, the old character actors are a let-down, with only Bill Camp as the teacher Matthew Burke any good.
-Pilou Asbæk, the guy playing antique dealer Mr Straker (the old James Mason part), messes it up, and is given so little to do anyway it becomes a pointless side character, which isn’t the point at all.
+Pilou Asbæk, the guy playing antique dealer Mr Straker (the old James Mason part), messes it up in a weird, smirky, fussy turn, and is given so little to do anyway it becomes a pointless side character, which isn’t the point at all.
 He is Mr Barlow’s friend!
 And the vampire?
 Reggie Nalder much so much better as Barlow in the original Salem’s Lot (1979).
 Alexander Ward doesn’t have any kind of acting role as Kurt Barlow.

 The young actors (Jordan Preston Carter as Mark Petrie, Nicholas Crovetti as Danny Glick, Cade Woodward as Ralph Glick) playing the kids are moderate, but then they are hardly given characterised roles to play, just reduced to running around or being scared.